Hochschild cohomology of dg manifolds associated to integrable distributions: Duflo-Kontsevich type isomorphisms for integrable distributions

 This section is devoted to the proof of main theorems.
 We start by recalling some existing results from~\cites{CXX,LSX,LSXpair}.
-Note that the notations $(\T_{\poly}^p(F[1]))^q$ and $(\D_{\poly}^p(F[1]))^q$ in this paper follow those in~\cites{CCN, SXsurvey}, which are shifted by degree $(+1)$ comparing to~\cite{LSX}.
-Similarly, the notations $\T_{\poly}^n(B)$ and $\D_{\poly}^n(B)$ in this paper are the same but up to a degree shift as the ones in~\cite{LSXpair}.
+Note that, for the notations $\T_{\poly}^p(F[1])$ and $\D_{\poly}^p(F[1])$, we follow those in~\cites{CCN, SXsurvey}, which are also shifted by degree $(+1)$ comparing to~\cite{LSX}.
+Similarly, the notations $\T_{\poly}^n(B)$ and $\D_{\poly}^n(B)$ in this paper are up to a degree shift comparing to~\cite{LSXpair}.